About the Journal

 We believe in fast review and publication of manuscript.

+Peer review is one of the most important step of the publishing process.
+It has a fundamental role to play in maintaining the integrity of the published literature and advancing discovery.
 We are committed to prompt evaluation and publication of fully accepted papers in journals.
 To maintain a high-quality publication, all submissions undergo a rigorous review process.
 Characteristics of the peer review process are as follows:

 - Simultaneous submissions of the same manuscript to different journals is not acceptable

 - Papers will be refereed by experts as suggested by the editorial board.

 - All publication decisions are made by the journal's Editors-in-Chief on the basis of the referees' reports.
 Authors of papers that are not accepted are notified promptly.